rhaslund/labguides/vbr-95u4b2/module-03/content.md

 1. [] Select **Scale-out Repositories** in the **Backup Infrastructure** view.
 2. [] Click the **Add Scale-out Repository** button on the **Scale-Out Repository** ribbon.
-> Note: Note: Scale-out Backup Repository embraces several repositories (extents), summarizing their capacity and offering flexible options for keeping massive backups.
+> Note: Scale-out Backup Repository embraces several repositories (extents), summarizing their capacity and offering flexible options for keeping massive backups.
 The Scale-out Backup Repository option is only available in Enterprise and Enterprise Plus editions of Veeam Backup & Replication.

-3. [] Enter name: +++Main Backup Repository+++
+3. [] Enter name: +++Scale-Out Backup Repository+++
 4. [] Click the **Next** button on the **Name** step.
 5. [] Click the **Add...** button.
 6. [] Tick the **Default Backup Repository** check box.
 7. [] Tick the **Local Backup Repository** check box.
-> Note: Note: A repository that you plan to use as an extent of the Scale-out Backup Repository cannot be used for storing configuration backups or replica metadata
+> Note: A repository that you plan to use as an extent of the Scale-out Backup Repository cannot be used for storing configuration backups or replica metadata

 8. [] Click the **OK** button.
-9. [] Click the **Next** button on the **Extents** step.
+9. [] Click the **Next** button on the **Performance Tier** step.
 10. [] Click the **Yes** button to accept that agent permissions and backup encryption settings currently present on the added extents will be lost.
-11. [] Click the **Apply** button on the **Policy** step.
+11. [] Click the **Next** button on the **Placement Policy** step.
+12. [] Keep the default settings and click the **Apply** button on the **Capacity Tier** step.
 12. [] Click the **Finish** button on the **Summary** step.

 ===